Q- What are POTS lines?

 Q- How does POTTR report errors or status?

 A- POTTR works with all standard SNMP monitoring software, including SolarWinds, PRTG, and Nagios.
 Most company networks use a SNMP monitor program to regularly scan and check hardware, and POTTR works seamlessly with any network monitoring system.
-Simply add POTTR as a SNMP monitored device and it will report phone line status at a programmable, regular basis.
+Simply add POTTR as a SNMP monitored device and it will report phone line status.
 Detailed register and operational configuration information is also available for manual setups.

 Contact us for more information on how POTTR can specifically help address your organization.
 We are dedicated to providing the best service and product possible.